Skip to main content

 Launch using Mocks

-To avoid having to get an IP Stack API key or access to a live AWS DynamoDB, you can use the pre-made mocks in the repository under demo/go/snapshots/ip-lookup-demo.json.
-You can think of this JSON file as a set of mocks provided by another engineer.
+You can use the pre-made mocks in the repository under demo/go/snapshots/ip-lookup-demo.jsonl.
+You can think of this multi-line JSON file as a set of mocks provided by another engineer.

 The CLI will output a set of environment variables that you can use to route your traffic through the proxymock "smart proxy" server.
-Copy these directly from the CLI output and paste them into step 2.
+You can use these environment variables from the CLI output and paste them into step 3.

-1. Open a new terminal and paste the environment variables from the CLI output in step 1.
-Then start the demo app.
+1. In the 1st terminal, paste the environment variables from the CLI output and this fake API key.
+Then start the demo app:

 export http_proxy=http://localhost:4140